-Tamala Park is predominantly occupied by the Mindarie Regional Council (MRC) under the terms of a Lease between the Owner Councils and MRC, which will expire on 30 June 2032.
-MRC operate the Tamala Park Waste Management Facility at Tamala Park.
+The property is predominantly occupied by the Mindarie Regional Council under the terms of the Constitution Agreement, for the operation of the Tamala Park Waste Management Facility.

 Previous telecommunication's tower lease over portion of Tamala Park

 On 1 November 1998 the Cities of Stirling, Joondalup and Perth (Owners of Lot 9023 at the time) entered into a lease with Vodafone Network Pty Ltd (owner of telecommunications mobile telephone coverage base station at the time) in respect to a 150m2 fenced off portion of Tamala Park (Land), as shown in the plan attached at Attachment 1.
 Following the execution of the lease, the City of Joondalup was divided into the City of Joondalup and City of Wanneroo, while in 2001 the City of Perth's original interest in the Land was divided equally between the City of Perth, Town of Cambridge, Town of Victoria Park and the Town (now City) of Vincent.
 In 2001 Vodafone sold the telecommunications tower to Crown Castle Australia and the Owner Councils subsequently approved the assignment of the lease from Vodafone to Crown Castle Australia.